php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

        name (a "qualified name") corresponds to at least one "base directory".

-    2. The contiguous sub-namespace names after the "qualified name" correspond to a subdirectory within the "base directory", in which the namespace separators represent directory separators.
+    2. The contiguous sub-namespace names after the "qualified name" correspond to a subdirectory within a "base directory", in which the namespace separators represent directory separators.

     3. The terminating class name corresponds to a file name ending in `.php`.